eagle840/killercoda-labs/workInProgress/pythonvenv2/step1.md

-One of the eassiest ways to install python is with asdf, (see killacoda lab WIP:LINK), but in this lab we'll use linux alternatives.
+WIP: One of the easiest ways to install python is with asdf, (see killacoda lab WIP:LINK), but in this lab we'll use linux alternatives.

 # Index

 1. install
+  - 1.1 Quick Install
+  - 1.2 With venv
 2. Package managers and dependencies - pull the debug into 4
+  - 2.1 REPL's
+  - 2.2 Package management
 3. linting
 4. debugging, pull dependencies into 2
 5. notebooks